ViewSonic XG2431 Finally Shipping Today with Blur Busters Approved 2.0

 Expected Improvement: Between 5% and 25%

-- For Better CRT Motion Clarity, use framerates matching Hz with any strobed display
+Use framerates matching Hz with any strobed display

 If your game cannot run frame rates matching 240 Hz, you may get more double images, try a lower refresh rate for better CRT motion clarity.
 The refresh rate headroom technique improves strobe quality on nearly all strobed panels, not just the XG2431.
 This gives more time for LCD GtG pixel response to complete between refresh cycles, and also allows your GPU frame rates to match Hz.
 This combination dramatically improves strobe quality.
 Unlike other monitors that limits your strobed refresh rate, PureXP is 100% unlocked and uncapped to let users choose crosstalk-vs-Hz tradeoff!